-CMD 323 Language Acquisition & Development for Speech Professionals Focuses on development across lifespan with an emphasis on the
+CMD 323 Language Acquisition & Development for Speech Professionals

 Focuses on development across lifespan with an emphasis on the various factors involved in children's acquisition and development of oral language for the Speech professional's understanding of language development of children with normal or abnormal development.
 Deals with language and subsequent literacy issues experienced by children who are at-risk or have disabilities.

 Covers specific strategies to understand speech, increase vocabulary in spoken language, and to use augmentative systems.